 “Refers to all techniques aimed at talking a target into revealing specific information or performing a specific action for illegitimate reasons”.

 Therefore, scammers require personal data from you, such as your credit card information, to obtain financial gain.

 In this way, they can obtain all the information of customers and workers at the company level and access locked or inaccessible files, company funds, even damaging their reputation.

 Those who engage in this type of cybercrime must have high IT skills and previous experience in the sector.

-According to what we can observe from the reports we receive, the primary means to spread the virus is email.
+The primary means to spread the virus is email.